3lswear/minirt_/README.md

 ![Screenshot](https://i.imgur.com/pVBaF7V.png)

-Requires MiniLibX for Linux to work.

 ### Requirements
 ---
+Requires MiniLibX for Linux to work (will install it by itself but you need the dependencies).

 MiniLibX dependencies: